 - Use the Label field to present a "friendly" option.

-- The value of the Value field will be written to Real Magnet along with other data collected in this Form Field.
+- The value of the Value field will be written to your account along with other data collected in this Form Field.

 TIP: Click + add another option to add a Label-Value pairing.
 Click an X to remove a Label-Value pairing.